-The College may purchase advertising, which does not include contracting with advertising agencies, regardless of dollar amount, without competitive bidding.
-Where it is determined to be cost effective, the College may publish its public notices electronically, via the college's or other public entity's electronic procurement system or world wide web site instead of, or in addition to, a newspaper of general circulation.
+The College may purchase advertising regardless of dollar amount without competitive bidding.
+Where it is determined to be cost effective, the College may publish its public notices electronically, via the College's or other public entity's electronic procurement system or World Wide Web site instead of, or in addition to, a newspaper of general circulation unless otherwise required by law.

-- 1. By their nature, media sources are generally unique.
-Advertisements are placed in a particular source because of the specific audience that source serves. - 2.
-Competition to furnish advertising space in daily newspapers of general, trade, or business circulation in the vicinity of the College is limited. - 3.
-Cost savings are difficult to quantify where the sources are unique and not interchangeable.
-Where the volume of purchases warrants, the College may enter into advertising contracts in accordance with ORS 279B.065 and ORS 279B.070 whenever possible to maximize savings achieved through economies of scale. - 4.
-Public notices may be advertised electronically and/or in a newspaper of general circulation in an effort to increase exposure and generate more widespread competition.
+- (1) By their nature, media sources are generally unique.
+Advertisements are placed in a particular source because of the specific audience that source serves. - (2) Competition to furnish advertising space in daily newspapers of general, trade, or business circulation in the vicinity of the College is limited. - (3) Cost savings are difficult to quantify where the sources are unique and not interchangeable.
+Where the volume of purchases warrants, the College may enter into advertising contracts in accordance with ORS 279B.065 and ORS 279B.070 whenever possible to maximize savings achieved through economies of scale. - (4) Public notices may be advertised electronically and/or in a newspaper of general circulation in an effort to increase exposure and generate more widespread competition, except for public improvement contracts with an estimated cost in excess of \$125,000, which must be published in at least one trade newspaper of general statewide circulation (ORS 279C.360).
 Cost savings for increased competition are difficult to quantify, but the cost to the College for advertising may be significantly reduced where electronic advertising methods are utilized.

-It is unlikely that this Special Procurement will result in favoritism in the awarding of public contracts or substantially diminish competition since all vendors, including Oregon businesses, are able to compete (ORS 279B.085(3)(a)), and it will enable the College to promote the public interest (ORS 279B.085(3)(b)(B)), by expediting its procurement processes while maximizing its circulation efforts and notice of bidding opportunities without compromising integrity for cost.
+It is unlikely that this Special Procurement will result in favoritism in the awarding of public contracts or substantially diminish competition since all vendors, including Oregon businesses, are able to compete (ORS 279B.085(4)(a)), and it will enable the College to promote the public interest (ORS 279B.085(4)(b)(B)), by expediting its procurement processes while maximizing its circulation efforts and notice of bidding opportunities without compromising integrity for cost.

-This rule satisfies the requirements of Oregon Revised Statute 279B.055(4)(c), wherein a local contract review board may, by rule or order, authorize public notice of bids or proposals to be published electronically instead of in a newspaper of general circulation if it is likely to be cost-effective.
+This rule satisfies the requirements of Oregon Revised Statute 279B.055(4)(c), wherein a Local Contract Review Board may, by rule or order, authorize public notice of bids or proposals to be published electronically instead of in a newspaper of general circulation if it is likely to be cost-effective.